json-editor/json-editor/README.md

 *  Better editor for arrays of strings (tag editor)
 *  Canvas based image editor that produces Base64 data URLs

-Select2 & Selectize Support
+Choices, Select2 & Selectize Support
 ----------------
-Select2 support is enabled by default and will become active if the Select2 library is detected.
+JSON editor checks in order if Choices or Select2 is loaded and will use the detected library by default.

 Selectize support is enabled via the following snippet:
 ```js